AshtonKem/Resume/resume.typ

   Cross Team Impact

   - Lead internal tooling team tasked with resolving data quality issues in client telemetry.
-  - Technical head for the Unlimited DVR project, coordinating between six technical teams, design, and product.
+  - Principle technical leader for the Unlimited DVR project, coordinating between six technical teams, design, and product.
   - Managed QA efforts for the Dancing With The Stars and Hulu on Disney+ releases.
   - Founded cross-team best practices committee, reducing duplicated code in new services by 40\%.
 ]